Read, download files

 general considerations

-- The client SDK is subject to access-rules.
-Some functions allow the user, after access control, to save a bearer URL which is not subject to security rules (one-off access control).
+- Some functions allow the user, after access-control, to save a bearer URL which is not subject to security rules.
+This pattern is a one-off access control.

-- Download workflows are influenced by the browser restrictions.
+Download workflows are influenced by the browser restrictions regarding the file's URL.

 get a HTTP URL on the client

 We request a read URL.
-Access control is performed when requesting the URL.
+Access control is performed during such request.

 The returned URL is a bearer URL, which is not subject to access-control.
-We consume it outside the realm of the Storage SDK, as a regular URL.
+We consume it as a regular URL, outside the realm and control of the Storage SDK.

-Note: the URL remains valid unless manually revoked at the file level in the Firebase Console.
+Note: the URL remains valid unless manually revoked at the file level in the Firebase Console, or with the admin SDK.

 getDownloadURL(fileRef).then(url => ...)

-consume a cross-origin HTTP URL on the client.
+consume a cross-origin HTTP URL on the client (browser-specific)

-The URL is cross-origin.
+The bucket's file lives on a separate origin than the origin that ships the web-app.
+For the browser, the file's URL is cross-origin.
 The challenges and patterns to consume a cross-origin URL are not specific to Firebase.

-- The browser allows cross-origin URLs in media elements' src attribute (hot linking), with no CORS headers required.
+- The browser allows cross-origin URLs in media elements' src attribute (hot linking), with no CORS header requirement.

 - The browser allows navigating to cross-origin URLs (basic browser behavior).
 For example, we navigate to an image in a new tab.